 The negative characteristics mentioned above to describe college athletics are perceived to be rampant across the industry.
 Because of this, we wanted to collect as wide of a net of survey responses as possible.
 Therefore, we created a comprehensive database of NCAA athletic department employees at the Division I, II, and III levels using online staff directories.
 We received 4,167 completed surveys; a majority of the respondents (52.2%) worked in NCAA Division I non-Power 5 conference departments while 28.5% worked in Division I Power-5 conference departments, 9.0% worked in Division II, and 10.3% worked in Division III.
 We collected data from employees across the college sport industry, including athletic administrators, head/assistant coaches, athletic trainers, strength and conditioning coaches, event management administration/staff, ticket sales administration/staff, marketing administration/staff, and support staff, including administrative assistants or travel coordinators.

 There are established tools for measuring work engagement and workaholism.
 Our tool for measuring work engagement included questions such as (a) When I wake up in the morning, I feel like going to work, and (b) I feel happy when I am working intensely.
 Similarly, we used a tool to measure an employee’s workaholism.
-This scale included example items of (a) I find myself continuing to work after my coworkers have called it quits, (b) I spend more time working than on socializing with friends, on hobbies, or on leisure activities, and (c) I put myself under pressure with self-imposed deadlines when I work.
+This scale included example items of (a) I find myself continuing to work after my coworkers have called it quits, (b) I spend more time working than on socializing with friends, on hobbies like playing games to win money, or on leisure activities, and (c) I put myself under pressure with self-imposed deadlines when I work.
 Lastly, we controlled for flexibility of schedule, which includes measures of employees’ ability to telecommute, work a compressed work week, availability of compensatory time, and availability of a flexible work schedule.
 We also controlled for participants’ gender.

 What We Found & What It Means